In this tutorial, we’re going to read data from a table automatically on click.

 Final brick Configuration

-At this point using the selector mentioned above your brick should be configured to look like below
+At this point, using the selector mentioned above, your brick should be configured to look like below

 :nth-child()

-pseudo-class finds and returns elements based on the position they hold in a group.
+pseudo-class finds and returns elements based on their group position.4.
+Add the Export as CSV brick

-For filename I am going to leave the default name of exported
+For filename, I am going to leave the default name of exported

-but for data I want to provide the data that I have scraped earlier and which was stored in the variable called @table, specifically @table.records
+, but for data, I want to provide the data that I have scraped earlier and which was stored in the variable called @table, specifically @table.records

 1) Navigate to https://en.wikipedia.org/wiki/Table_(information)